 Centers District shall be located in such a manner as to maintain the "village character" with respect to the relationship of buildings to the street.
-No building shall be setback further than the average of the existing setbacks in the block in which the building is located or if an existing building is being demolished, than the preexisting setback, whichever is less subject to the performance standards of Subsection E. Minimum side and rear yards: 10 feet except as otherwise required by the buffer provisions of this Code.
+No building shall be setback further than the average of the existing setbacks in the block in which the building is located or if an existing building is being demolished, than setbacks in the block in which the building is located or if an existing building is being demolished, than the preexisting setback, whichever is less subject to the performance standards of Subsection E. Minimum side and rear yards: 10 feet except as otherwise required by the buffer provisions of this Code.
 Maximum building height: 35 feet None

-Maximum building coverage: None
+Maximum building height: Maximum building coverage: